StarpTech/shikaka/README.md

 - 🚀 Fast, zero-config by default.
 - 📦 Using Rollup under the hood.
-- ✔️ Builds for ES and CJS by default.
 - 🚗 Automatically transforms JS files using Babel/TypeScript.
 - 💼 JS, CSS Minification
 - 💅 Built-in support for `CSS` ,`Sass` and `CSS modules`.